iGW-TU-Dresden/MLGLUE/docs/index.rst

         MLGLUE code reference.

 You are using MLGLUE?
-Please Cite us!
+Please cite us!
 -------------------------------------

 If you find MLGLUE useful and use it in your research or project, we kindly